 The third thing James recommends is asking your client what their ideal health looks like.
 From here you and your client can start working backward and eliminating things that do not align with their ideal health.
 Ironically most client’s “ideals” don’t require a certain body fat percentage.

 While the current societal norm of body fat causes more paranoia than good, it creates an opportunity for coaches to make an impact.
 As coaches, we have the opportunity through our consultations with clients to educate them on what “healthy” really means.
-Seize this opportunity and learn how to educate clients through the consultation with The Free 7-Day OPEX Coaching Course.
+Seize this opportunity and learn how to educate clients through the consultation with The Free Coach’s Toolkit.
 Sign up today, and learn how to spread your message through your consultations.